 - 1. Approximately two pages (typed, double-spaced, full sentences and paragraphs, with footnotes as required) in which you - a.
 Identify your topic and your key research question (not an argument yet!); - b.
-Explain why you are interested in this topic and why you think it is significant to research; - c.
-Identify the one body of primary sources (eg. a newspaper, a collection of letters) that will form the basis of your research.
-You must have ensured that you can access it. - d.
+Explain why you are interested in this topic, why you think it is significant to research, and how it is related to the course; - c.
+Indicate the medium/genre through which you intend to present your final project; briefly explain why this is a good fit for your imagined audience and objectives; and outline your preparation to work in this medium/genre and identify any goals for developing your skills further in this area; and - d.
 Describe what you have done so far and outline a timeline for completing the project. - 2.
-On a separate final page, provide a properly formatted bibliography with at least four relevant peer-reviewed scholarly secondary sources that you anticipate will help you to understand the historical topic, context, and/or significance of your primary source research.
+On a separate final page, provide a properly formatted bibliography with at least four relevant peer-reviewed scholarly secondary sources that you are using in your research.